andiigonzalez/Power_Outage_Analysis/index.md

 -------

 ### Relevant Column Descriptions
+The original dataset contained 1534 observations (maintained) and 55 variables (columns).
+We discarded columns that were not necessary for out analysis and will be using a modified version of the dataframe with 1534 columns and 18 variables (columns).
-Below is a description of the columns that we maintained in our dataset as they were relevant to our analysis.
+Below is a description of the variables we will utilize for out analysis.

 | COLUMN                      |    DESCRIPTION                                                              |
 |-----------------------------|-----------------------------------------------------------------------------|